Dr. James Callaghan

 Director of the International Education Center

-An accomplished international administrator and educator with over two decades of global experience, including seven years of university teaching in Rome, Dr. Callaghan has institution-wide responsibility for the leadership, management, coordination and development of international programs at Georgia College.
-Dr. Callaghan is the holder of a doctorate in the history of art from Temple University, and M.A. and B.A. degrees in art history (plus work in philosophy), from Michigan State University.
+An accomplished and innovative international administrator and educator with over two decades of global experience, including seven years of university teaching in Rome, Dr. Callaghan has institution-wide responsibility for the leadership, management, coordination and development of international programs at Georgia College.
+He has created study abroad programs and opportunities, plus international degree programs and partnerships, all over the world along with teaching, research and professional development opportunities for both American and international faculty.
+An early pioneer of programming that not only connects students to their academic majors and interests, but also provides important international pre-professional experience and exposure to, and practice in, skills valued in the global economy - plus opportunities for impactful service to the global community as engaged global citizens - Dr. Callaghan's vision for the college - and the community and region - positions Georgia College as genuinely engaged with the world, and the world engaged with it.
+Proficient in several languages, Dr. Callaghan is the holder of a doctorate in the history of art from Temple University, and M.A. and B.A. degrees in that discipline (plus work in philosophy), from Michigan State University.
 His specialties are Italian Renaissance painting and the art of Imperial Rome, with a particular interest in fresco technique and the creation and comprehension of complex fresco cycles.
 Dr. Callaghan's current research is in the semiotics of art.

 Assistant Director of Education Abroad

 Liz Havey, Assistant Director of Education Abroad, manages the programmatic aspects of Georgia College study abroad and other overseas learning experiences.
 She moved to Milledgeville from Las Vegas, where she completed her M.Ed. in Educational Leadership at the University of Nevada, Las Vegas.
 She also holds a Bachelor of Arts in creative writing from DePauw University in Indiana.